EUFrankie/fakenews/README.md

 ```

 3. Install Chrome Extension:
-  a.
-Go to you chrome browser and enter `chrome://extensions`
+  * Go to you chrome browser and enter `chrome://extensions`
-  b.
-In the upper right corner enable the developer mode by clicking on the switch button.
+  * In the upper right corner enable the developer mode by clicking on the switch button.
-  c.
-Click on Load unpacked in the upper left corner
+  * Click on Load unpacked in the upper left corner
-  d.
-Select path/to/your/fakenews/dir/chrome_app
+  * Select path/to/your/fakenews/dir/chrome_app
-  f.
-Optional: Adapt score threshold by clicking on Details -> Extension options
+  * Optional: Adapt score threshold by clicking on Details -> Extension options
-  g.
-Have fun with Frankie (e.g. test it on https://www.poynter.org/?ifcn_misinformation=coronavirus-was-created-from-hiv)
+  * Have fun with Frankie (e.g. test it on https://www.poynter.org/?ifcn_misinformation=coronavirus-was-created-from-hiv)

 # Data resources and visualization
 update with visualization of poynter data